 Patients missing several teeth or a full dental arch can restore the function and appearance of their smile with implant-supported dentures.
-At Iroquois Family Dentistry in Nashville, TN, Dr. K. B. Parkes can place and restore dental implants with dentures.
+At Iroquois Dentistry in Nashville, TN, Dr. K. B. Parkes can place and restore dental implants with dentures.
 You can undergo every step of treatment here in one convenient office location.

 About Implant-Supported Dentures

 Implant-supported dentures are similar in style to traditional dentures, but instead of simply resting on the gums, they attach directly to the jaw via dental implants.
 This keeps your denture firmly in place when you are chewing, eating, and speaking.
 The shifting and slipping that is so commonly associated with conventional dentures is eliminated using this method.

 Most patients who are missing most or all of their teeth on the upper, lower, or both arches can be considered for implant-supported dentures.
 Candidates have sufficient jawbone tissue to support implants.
 A bone graft can restore lost tissue, if necessary.
 Patients pursuing this treatment should be in good general health and should not smoke, as use of tobacco products compromises your ability to heal.
 Your doctor will discuss your health history with you at length to make sure there are no contraindications to treatment.

 Most patients who are missing most or all of their teeth on the upper, lower, or both arches can be considered for implant-supported dentures.